 Between 1985 and 1987, a radiation therapy device called the Therac-25 was involved in at least six incidents in which the device delivered massive overdoses of radiation.
 The patients involved suffered radiation burns and symptoms of radiation poisoning.
-Three of those patients eventually died.
-All because of a latent software bug.
-A race condition that had gone undetected.
+Three of those patients eventually died because of a latent software bug, a race condition that had gone undetected.
 A test case no one had thought to define.

 Read original cover story at NASA Tech Briefs: Using Formal Methods for Engineering Embedded Systems